duzun/hQuery.php/README.md

 ## 💡 Features

 - Very fast parsing and lookup
 - Parses broken HTML
 - jQuery-like style of DOM traversal
 - Low memory usage
 - Can handle big HTML documents (I have tested up to 20Mb, but the limit is the amount of RAM you have)
 - Doesn't require cURL to be installed and automatically handles redirects (see [hQuery::fromUrl()](https://duzun.github.io/hQuery.php/docs/class-hQuery.html#_fromURL))
 - Caches response for multiple processing tasks
 - [PSR-7](https://www.php-fig.org/psr/psr-7/) friendly (see hQuery::fromHTML($message))
 - PHP 5.3+
 - No dependencies

 ## 🛠 Install

-Just `include_once 'hquery.php';` in your project and start using `hQuery`.
+Just add this folder to your project and `include_once 'hquery.php';` and you are ready to `hQuery`.

 Alternatively `composer require duzun/hquery`